arvigeus/AZ-204/Learning Path/API Management.md

 The policy defined in following example demonstrates how to filter data elements from the response payload based on the product associated with the request.

-The snippet assumes that response content is formatted as JSON and contains root-level properties named "minutely", "hourly", "daily", "flags".
+The snippet assumes that response content is formatted as JSON and contains root-level properties named _minutely_, _hourly_, _daily_, and _flags_.

 ```xml
 <policies>